 Your job is to help the teachers…not implement the latest tech trend.

 Thank you for your attention to this matter

-The problem is that most schools don’t have an Instructional Technology Specialist.
+The problem is that a school may not have an Instructional Technology Specialist.
 They have a Technology Instructor or someone who knows technology utilization for students, and/or a Director of Technology.

-Today in 2020, those barriers are gone!
+Today in 2023, those barriers are gone!
+There are platforms such as Kajabi, Teachable, and AttractWell that contain all those components.
 Web design and creation is still time-consuming, but with templates, platforms like WordPress, and the ability to embed video shot on an iPad then uploaded and housed on YouTube, Instructional Technology Specialists have fallen victim to the “Other duties as assigned” clause in their job descriptions.
 As a Director, they look for tools that integrate technologically first, then consider their effectiveness, and because of their comfort level with technology, rely on information obtained from the Web to make their decisions.